Project

 Actions #6

-Updated by Ferdinand S about 3 years ago
+Updated by Ferdinand S over 3 years ago

 I would also benefit form this feature greatly.
 We use Shortcut (shortcut.com) as a Scrum tool and it would be great if we could consume Redmine webhooks in order to update user stories in Shortcut.